-- a regulated entity should appoint a money laundering reporting officer ("MLRO") resident in Guernsey; - the board or equivalent of the entity will have effective responsibility for compliance with Guernsey's anti-money laundering regime and counter-terrorist financing legislation and must take responsibility for the policy on reviewing compliance, consider the appropriateness and effectiveness of compliance and the review of compliance at appropriate intervals, and take appropriate measures to keep abreast of and guard against the use of technological developments and new methodologies in money laundering and terrorist financing schemes.
-The board may delegate some or all of its duties but must retain responsibility for the review of overall compliance with Guernsey's anti-money laundering and counter-terrorist financing legislation requirements; - the entity will require appropriate customer take-on policies; procedures and controls will need to be adopted to sufficiently identify and verify identity (to a depth appropriate to the assessed risk of the business relationship and occasional transaction) of all of its existing and new customers; - all transactions and activity will need to be monitored on an ongoing basis to include all business relationships (on a risk-based approach), with high-risk relationships being subjected to an appropriate frequency of scrutiny, which must be greater than may be appropriate for low-risk relationships; - appropriate and effective policies, procedures and controls must be established in order to facilitate compliance with the reporting requirements of the regulations; and - appropriate employee screening and training policies will need to be in place.
+- a regulated entity should appoint a money laundering reporting officer ("MLRO") and Money Laundering Compliance Officer ("MLCO") resident in Guernsey; - the board or equivalent of the entity will have effective responsibility for compliance with Guernsey's anti-money laundering regime and counter-terrorist financing legislation and must take responsibility for the policy on reviewing compliance, consider the appropriateness and effectiveness of compliance and the review of compliance at appropriate intervals, and take appropriate measures to keep abreast of and guard against the use of technological developments and new methodologies in money laundering and terrorist financing schemes.
+The board may delegate some or all of its duties but must retain responsibility for the review of overall compliance with Guernsey's anti-money laundering and counter-terrorist financing legislation requirements;

+- the entity will require appropriate customer take-on policies; procedures and controls will need to be adopted to sufficiently identify and verify identity (to a depth appropriate to the assessed risk of the business relationship and occasional transaction) of all of its existing and new customers, with enhanced measures in relation to certain customers; - all transactions and activity will need to be monitored on an ongoing basis to include all business relationships (on a risk-based approach), with high-risk relationships being subjected to an appropriate frequency of scrutiny, which must be greater than may be appropriate for low-risk relationships; - appropriate and effective policies, procedures and controls must be established in order to facilitate compliance with the reporting requirements of the regulations; and - appropriate employee screening and training policies will need to be in place.

 The Handbook permits the use of technology for customer due diligence, and indeed as referenced above, Guernsey was one of the earliest adopters of blockchain technology in the private equity market for administration purposes.
-Other administrators have since adopted technologically backed systems for undertaking customer due diligence, and in particular, private equity fund administrator lpes has set up the ID Register, an online platform for connected due diligence, FATCA and investor reporting.
+Other administrators have since adopted technologically backed systems for undertaking customer due diligence, and in particular, private equity fund administrator Ipes has set up the ID Register, an online platform for connected due diligence, FATCA and investor reporting.

 The Commission has introduced the free "Innovation SoundBox" to serve as a hub for enquiries regarding innovative financial products and services, and encourages firms or individuals to use this facility to discuss potential applications in the field of Virtual Currencies at an early stage.
-No fees are charged for engaging with the Innovation SoundBox.
+No fees are charged for engaging with the Innovation SoundBox.No fees are charged for engaging with the Innovation SoundBox.